This post was updated on May 31, 2022

 An optimized attention ratio for a landing page is 1:1.

-This means there’s 1 link (your CTA or offer) for the 1 goal (converting visitors into leads).
+This means there’s 1 link (your CTA or offer) for the 1 goal (converting visitors into leads or customers).

-Anyone who has ever had to pick a place to eat dinner knows that decision paralysis applies to more than just healthcare choices.
-Psychologist Barry Schwartz talks about this in his TED talk, “The Paradox of Choice”.
+Anyone who has ever had to pick a place to eat dinner knows that decision paralysis can apply to many aspects of our lives, including when we browse the internet.
+Psychologist Barry Schwartz goes into detail about this in his TED talk, “The Paradox of Choice.”

-This includes navigation menus as well — in a case study by VWO, removing site navigation from the landing page increased conversions by 100%.
+This includes the navigation menu as well—in a case study by VWO, removing site navigation from the landing page increased conversions by 100%.

-When you include the benefit that visitors get from your offer, they imagine themselves in the future with your offer.
-When that happens, they view you in a positive light, and are less critical in evaluating your offer.
+When you include the benefit that visitors get from your offer right on your landing page, they imagine themselves in the future with your offer.
+This makes them look at your brand in a positive way and are more likely to give you their information.

 Landing pages work even better when the primary benefit is specific.
 A specific benefit helps your offer appear exclusive, and people want exclusive things.

-- Too many promises looks like wishful thinking (and like you may be lying)
+- Too many promises look like wishful thinking (and like you may be lying).

-- It’s easier to match the message of 1 benefit to your offer and your off-site marketing — consistency is a key component to how landing pages work
+- It’s easier to match the message of 1 benefit to your offer and your off-site marketing—consistency is a key component of how landing pages work.

 “The main takeaway: If you want people to actually read the value propositions you’re composing, limit other elements on the web page.
 Elements that stay on the page should be extremely relevant to the value proposition’s message.” – ConversionXL